 What if I told you that how we see ourselves, what we think about ourselves, what we think of others around us, how we view physical fitness or our own body image including how we are wired in terms of personality or how we choose to spend our time physically, spiritually, emotionally, and mentally, directly determines how we perform.

 We each have a psychological core.
-Our psychological core is our most basic, deepest component of our personality.
-It contains our attitudes, values, interests and motives.
-It contains your beliefs about yourself and your self worth.
+Our psychological core is our most basic, the deepest component of our personality.
+It contains our attitudes, values, interests, and motives.
+It contains your beliefs about yourself and your self-worth.
 It makes up the “real you” not what you want others to think about you.

-We need to examine this area honestly, as painful as it may be, if we want to understand how we behave like we do.
+We need to examine this area honestly, as painful as it may be if we want to understand how we behave as we do.

 Then we have the way we typically respond to things.
 Our typical responses are how we behave most of the time.
 Not all the time, most of the time.
 It is the behavior that shows us and others the essence of who we are.